An L-BFGS-B approach for linear and nonlinear system identification under $\ell_1$ and group-Lasso regularization: System identification problem

 \subsubsection{Linear state-space models}

 A special case of~\eqref{eq:training} is system identification of linear state-space models based on the minimization of the simulation error

-where the vector of unknowns $z$ collects the entries of $x_0,A,B,C,D$ ($n_{\theta y}=n_{\theta x}=0$, $f_x=f_y\equiv 0$).
-Note that specific model structures, such as $y_k=[I\ 0]x_k$, $A$ diagonal, or other sparsity patterns, can be immediately imposed in the identification problem by simply reducing the number of free optimization variables in $z$.
-Moreover, restrictions on the ranges of model parameters can be imposed by adding bound constraints to the optimization problem; for example, to restrict the model class to \emph{positive linear systems}, we can simply impose that all the entries in $A,B,C,D$ (and, possibly, $x_0$) are nonnegative.
+Specific model structures, such as $y_k=[I\ 0]x_k$ or other sparsity patterns, can be imposed by simply removing components of $z$.
+Moreover, bound constraints on model parameters can be enforced in~\eqref{eq:lin-sysid}; for example, \emph{positive linear systems} can be identified by constraining $A,B,C,D$ (and, possibly, $x_0$) to be nonnegative.